Franck-Demongin/ISA/README.md

 - _CHAT_ You can have an informal chat with ISA.
 - _PROMPT GENERATOR_ where it specializes in responding with well-formatted prompts (SDXL, positive and negative or Flux, positive)

-You can switch modes using the _Generate prompt_ selector in the sidebar at any time.
+You can switch modes using the _Create prompt_ selector in the sidebar at any time.
 ISA has a certain amount of memory which it shares between the two modes.

 For example, you can start asking for 2 messages on a sports car in message mode, then switch to chat mode to reply to ISA on the messages generated.

 **Prompt SDXL or Flux**

 When generating the prompt, ISA can use 2 modes: *SDXL* or *Flux*.
 The messages generated are slightly different, and there is no negative prompt with *Flux* mode.

+**Seed and Temperature**

+_Temperature_ can be set to a value between 0 and 1.
+If set to 0, the model will conform to the request, at 1 it will take on more freedom (a little more creative).

+Choose a defined _Seed_ or leave the field at 0 to generate a random seed.
+The last random seed used can be reused by clicking on the Last seed button.

+**Save Settings**

+The _Save settings_ button saves settings to a file (settings.json, in the ISA directory).
+They will be automatically reloaded when ISA is started.

+Choose your preferred LLM, the multi-modal model and set the other parameters according to your preferences.
+Click _Save settings_ to save them.

 ### Good practices